ddnexus/pagy/docs/extras/calendar.md

 ### Label format

 Each page link in the calendar navs is conveniently labeled with the specific `Time` period it refers to.
 You can change the time format to your needs by setting the `:format` variable to a standard `strftime` format.
-(See the [Pagy::Calendar variables](../api/calendar.md#variables))
+(See the [Pagy::Calendar variables](/docs/api/calendar.md#variables))

-You can also get the [current page label](../api/calendar.md#labelopts--) with e.g.: `@calendar[:month].label`, which might be useful to use in your UI.
+You can also get the [label method](/docs/api/calendar.md#methods) with e.g.: `@calendar[:month].label`, which might be useful to use in your UI.

 ### I18n localization